z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 For some functions it is easiest to work with IEEE floating point numbers in assembly.
 For these three functions simple assembly code produces the result required effectively.

 The sccz80 compiler has been upgraded to issue `ldexpf()` instructions where power of 2 multiplies (or divides) are required.
 This means that for example `X/2` is calculated as a decrement of the exponent byte rather than calculating a full divide, saving hundreds of cycles.

-For other compilers there are `mul2f()` and `div2f` functions available to handle simple power of two issues.
+For sdcc and in assembly there are `mul2f()` and `div2f` functions available to handle simple power of two issues, as well as `ldexpf()`.
+Also, a `mul10u()` function provides a fast `y = 10 * |x|` result.

 #### polyf()